Natural Killer Cells (NK Cells)

 - Cytokines are released into the bloodstream, which play a crucial role in NK cell activation.
 For example, the cytokines can activate the T cells in immune system to eliminate the foreign substances and prevent the occurrence of cancer and increase the immune system.

-We can check the number and quality of NK cells with a sample of blood from our body.
+We can check the quantity and quality of NK cells with a sample of blood from our body.
 To check the number of NK cells, we call it NK Count, while to check the quality of NK cells, we call it NK Activity.

 How to detect the number and activeness of NK Cells?